Murray State hosts Stafford and Valparaiso - WTOP News

 Murray, Kentucky; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Valparaiso visits the Murray State Racers after Isaiah Stafford scored 23 points in Valparaiso’s 83-64 loss to the Indiana State Sycamores.
+BOTTOM LINE: Valparaiso faces the Murray State Racers after Isaiah Stafford scored 23 points in Valparaiso’s 83-64 loss to the Indiana State Sycamores.

-The Racers are 7-7 on their home court.
-Murray State is 8-13 against opponents with a winning record.
+The Racers have gone 7-7 at home.
+Murray State is sixth in the MVC with 31.6 points per game in the paint led by Nick Ellington averaging 9.6.

-The Beacons are 2-15 against conference opponents.
-Valparaiso is 4-20 against opponents with a winning record.
+The Beacons are 2-15 in MVC play.
+Valparaiso gives up 75.4 points to opponents while being outscored by 7.4 points per game.

-Murray State’s average of 6.8 made 3-pointers per game this season is only 0.5 fewer made shots on average than the 7.3 per game Valparaiso gives up.
-Valparaiso averages 7.2 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.4 per game Murray State gives up.
+Murray State averages 70.7 points per game, 4.7 fewer points than the 75.4 Valparaiso allows.
+Valparaiso averages 7.2 made 3-pointers per game this season, 1.2 fewer made shots on average than the 8.4 per game Murray State allows.

+The Racers and Beacons square off Saturday for the first time in conference play this season.

+TOP PERFORMERS: Jacobi Wood is shooting 40.3% from beyond the arc with 1.8 made 3-pointers per game for the Racers, while averaging 12.5 points and 4.4 assists.
+Quincy Anderson is shooting 50.5% and averaging 15.9 points over the last 10 games for Murray State.

 LAST 10 GAMES: Racers: 3-7, averaging 67.3 points, 29.7 rebounds, 10.7 assists, 6.1 steals and 2.9 blocks per game while shooting 46.3% from the field.
 Their opponents have averaged 68.5 points per game.